 Nerves and jitters are fully expected, and it’s the admissions officer’s job to put your child at ease during the interview.
 That said, conducting practice interviews in advance using our list of private school interview questions will help your child feel better about the process going into the meeting.
 The key advice to impress upon your daughter or son is that there are no right or wrong answers—just be yourself!

-To best simulate the getting-to-know-you vibe of an interview, have a friend, neighbor, or co-worker that your child hasn’t had a lot of contact with conduct the practice interview online.
+To best simulate the getting-to-know-you vibe of a remote interview, have a friend, neighbor, or co-worker that your child hasn’t had a lot of contact with conduct the practice interview online.
 Ideally, use the same online meeting platform that the school uses if possible to test your virtual office setup.
 Have your child practice looking into the camera while talking as this is definitely an acquired skill.

 Dressing respectfully shows that your child cares about getting into the school and wants to make a good impression.
 Review the school’s dress code in advance as the standards for a Catholic day school may be vastly different than that of an art school.
 When in doubt, a good rule of thumb is to think of the interview as school picture day and dress accordingly.